PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ## **I.  Concerning the page listing the orders, we have added the following features**

-**The objective of the new features of the listing order page is to help merchants save time and increase their productivity.**
+**The listing order page's new features aim at helping merchants save time and increase their productivity.**

 - **Order's preview**: Opens a panel just below the line of the order to preview the order's essential information.